Betelgeuse vs Rigel (How Are They Different?)

 (Source)

-Rigel, or Beta Orionis, is a blue-white supergiant star, the brightest celestial body in the Orion constellation.
-Though it is located around 870 light years from Earth, Rigel is one of the most visible stars in our night sky.
+Rigel, or Beta Orionis, is a blue-white supergiant star (B8 Ia) and the brightest celestial body in the Orion constellation.
+Though located about 863 light-years from Earth, Rigel is the seventh brightest star in our entire night sky with an apparent magnitude of 0.12.

-Blue supergiants come from stars that are born massive (10 to 100 times the mass of our Sun).
-These stars require large amounts of fuel to maintain the fusion processes within their core.
-But when they run out of hydrogen, they can continue burning heavier elements, such as helium, which causes the star to burn hotter and brighter.
+Blue supergiants like Rigel originate from stars born massive (10-100 times solar mass).
+These stars maintain furious fusion rates in their cores, but when they exhaust hydrogen, they continue burning heavier elements like helium, causing them to burn hotter and brighter.

 Similarities Between Betelgeuse And Rigel

-• Both Betelgeuse and Rigel belong to the constellation Orion.
+• Both stars belong to the constellation Orion and dominate its appearance

-• Both are supergiant stars that have exhausted most of the hydrogen within their cores and are nearing the end of their lifespan.
+• Both are evolved supergiant stars that have exhausted hydrogen in their cores

 Differences Between Betelgeuse And Rigel